Call for Applications 2018 (Deadline February 15th)

 RVS welcomes members researching either religion or values (or both) in a contemporary and empirical perspective.
-The research school is now open to 12 new PhD-students members that are already enrolled in PhD programs at the participating institutions at RVS.
+The research school is now open to 5-6 new PhD-students members that are already enrolled in PhD programs at the participating institutions at RVS.
 These are: MF Norwegian School of Theology, the University of Agder, VID Specialized University, Volda University College, Umeå University, University of Oslo, University of Tromsø, Norwegian University of Science and Technology, University of Bergen and Uppsala University, with Boston University as an international partner.
-With the new 12 PhD-students, there will be a total of 53 PhD-student members in RVS.
+With the new PhD-students, there will almost 60 PhD-student members in RVS.

 RVS is a national research school, with a grant of over NOK 23 million over eight years from the Norwegian Research Council.
 This grant ensures that the costs connected to participating in RVS courses and seminars will be covered by the RVS for our members.